progsysseminar15/progsys/writeups/Diaconu13.md

 - The description of MVCC seems incomplete, in that there appears to be a possibility for deadlocks, unless all reads are enforced before any write.
 - Cascading aborts is a potential problem of Hekaton, but the experiments do not seem to stress the system under such scenarios.
 Would we see performance collapse under cascading aborts?
 - One explicit architectural principle of Hekaton is to not partition the database, i.e. threads operate in a shared-memory environment.
 While this is reasonable for scaling-up, scaling-out in a distributed environment could present a different set of challenges.
 It would be interesting to see what and how design choices need to be changed to achieve high performance in the cloud.

+### Gabe Fierro

+Hekaton is an OLTP engine that operates in memory and uses disk for durability.
+It is designed for highly concurrent access, avoiding locks and taking a log-driven approach to applying changes and transactions.
+This paper also fills the gap of transaction manager for the bw tree paper (in fact, this uses a bw tree!).
+The primary goal of the paper is to improve the speed of their OLTP engine by reducing the number of CPU instructions required to execute a query and limiting bottlenecks.
+Tables contain record versions, which have a begin and end time for their validity (these timestamps are applied by transactions), which also helps in speeding up garbage collection, which is usually a source of bottleneck in log-based systems.
+Hekaton takes a similar approach to bw trees for decreasing locks: having processes complete partially finished actions such as scanning for dead records.

+It was not clear to me when reading the paper how checkpoints worked with the backing store.
+Are multiple checkpoints generated and saved, and then during crash recovery the whole system plays back the entire history of transactions?
+Effort is spent on parallelizing playback of some time epoch within a checkpoint, but history must still be played back sequentially unless steps are taken to remove unneeded history.
+It would be nice to see some statistics around crash recovery time, though because this is offline it is not a huge issue.
+There is also a question around using the Hekaton approach for SSDs and eliminating the durability features -- where are the current bottlenecks in Hekaton and how do durability features factor into this?